wg-osr/walkerga.github.io/class/sp_dwarf.md

 Every time you end a session in a civilized location, roll wisdom.
 On a failure, spend the next session making an object of power related to your story or profession.
 Then roll 1D4 to see how many [Treasures](/2020/11/10/extra-rules#treasures) you spend doing this (you might go in debt).
 Describe what you’d like it to be and the GM will describe what it actually is.

 ## Greed
-Gain a +1 bonus to saves for each inventory slot filled with [Treasure](/2020/11/10/extra-rules#treasures) carried beyond the first 4, or filled with any Great Treasure.
+Gain a +1 bonus to saves for each inventory slot filled with [Treasure](/2020/11/10/extra-rules#treasures).

 ## Heart of the Mountain
 Always knows when all the secret doors and passages on a floor have been discovered.